Skip to main content

 • Click Exit button in the top left corner.

 If you cannot view all sections within a project, then you do not have the viewing permissions from your admin.
+You can be added or removed from a project with the correct permissions.

 info